-The main religion which we focus upon is Christianity; we also learn about Buddhism and other religions through special festivals such as Hinduism at Diwali.
+The main religion which we focus upon is Christianity; we also learn about Buddhism and Islam and other religions through special festivals such as Hinduism at Diwali.
 We try to broaden our pupils understanding of living in a multi-cultural society by visits to and from people of other faiths.

 Bishop Emma's visit